3dlg-hcvc/NuiScene43-Dataset/README.md

 }
 ```
 Here the keys (ie. "3b61335c2a004a9ea31c8dab59471222") indicates the scene the sample from and the values (ie. 100000) indicate the number of quad chunks to sample

-## TODO

-- [ ] Add taichi mesh2sdf tool and scale labels for each scene.

 ## Citation